 Apart from the story of the 3 Kings in the Nativity scene, Myrrh is commonly seen in an essential oil form.
 It is known to have great benefits and is used most commonly in aromatherapy.
-While it doesn’t get as much attention as peppermint or lavender essential oils, it certainly has its own great benefits that should earn itself as one of the must-have oils in your armory.
+While it doesn’t get as much attention as peppermint or lavender essential oils, it certainly has its own great benefits that should earn itself as one of the must-have essential oils in your armory.
 It is a versatile oil that can be used for many purposes such as fighting infections and being a very powerful antioxidant.

 Myrrh oil can be used in many different ways and methods.
 You can mix it into a paste or even using it as a flavoring for your food.
 However, different oil brands and types have different uses so it is important to read the instructions on the label to see how it is used best.

 You can read more about those guidelines below.
 But first – the benefits.
 Due to its many uses, carrying this essential oil may be a hidden trick up your sleeve while you are exploring the outdoors.